ibm-cloud-docs/speech-to-text/language-resource.md

 -   Do not use <code>&#12531;</code> as the first character of a word.
 For example, use <code>&#12454;&#12540;&#12531;&#12488;</code> instead of <code>&#12531;&#12540;&#12488;</code>, the latter of which is invalid.
 -   Many compound words consist of *prefix+noun* or *noun+suffix*.
 The service's base vocabulary covers most compound words that occur frequently (for example, <code>&#x9577;&#x96FB;&#x8A71;</code> and <code>&#x53E4;&#x65B0;&#x805E;</code>) but not those that occur infrequently.
 If your corpus commonly contains compound words, add them as one word as the first step of your customization.
 For example, <code>&#x53E4;&#x925B;&#x7B46;</code> is not common in general Japanese text; if you use it often, add it to your custom model to improve transcription accuracy.
 -   Do not use a trailing assimilated sound.

+#### Guidelines for Korean
+{: #wordLanguages-koKR}

+-   Use Korean Hangul characters, symbols, and syllables.
+-   You can also use Latin (English) alphabetic characters: `a-z` and `A-Z`.
+-   Do not use any other characters or symbols not included in the previous sets.

 ### Using the display_as field
 {: #displayAs}